-At Cook Martin, many people come to us wondering if they can still get enough retirement savings even if they start late.
+At Cook Martin, an accounting firm in Utah many people come to us wondering if they can still get enough retirement savings even if they start late.
 If this is you, you’re not alone.
 Many people don’t manage to start a real retirement strategy until they’re older, and consequently aren't able to take advantage of the full power of compounding interest.

 And the answer is yes, there’s still time.
 Here are some helpful financial strategies you can take to start catching up.

 This is an obvious point but an important one.
 If you’re a late starter on saving for retirement, then you need to take extra efforts to start now.

 Consider downsizing your home, or switching your vehicle for a more efficient option.
 Look for ways to make small changes to your life that amount to significant savings in the long term.

 Most importantly, don’t take on any more debt.

 Take Advantage of Catch-Up Contributions